 On top of that, the other side of the speaker has a second waterproof seal that protects a line input for a microphone, so you can use this speaker as a portable PA system!
 This is a very interesting and unique feature to see on a Bluetooth speaker, and I hope more speakers include these sorts of options in the future.

-What does the AOMAIS GO sound like?
+What does the DBSOARS sound like?

-The AOMAIS GO is very loud, for indoor use you will barely get past half volume without going way overboard., but regardless of this, the sound quality is pretty decent and I heard no audible distortions even at very high volumes.
+The DBSOARS is very loud, for indoor use you will barely get past half the volume without going way overboard., but regardless of this, the sound quality is pretty decent and I heard no audible distortions even at very high volumes.
 The sheer loudness of this speaker paired with its durable build makes it a great option for outdoor use, I didn’t notice any loss of clarity or impact while listening outside.

-Overall this is a great sounding speaker that sounds great and will survive whatever life throws at it.
+Overall, this is a great-sounding speaker that sounds great and will survive whatever life throws at it.

 The BUGANI M83 is an all-around contender on this list of all the best Bluetooth speakers for less than $100, it is very loud, sounds great, it’s rugged, the battery lasts a long time, and the price is surprisingly good.